-- Have long term, complex or fluctuating conditions these will be detailed using Template A - Require medication in emergency situations these will be detailed using Template A for mild asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1 separate WSCC document).
+- Have long term, complex or fluctuating conditions these will be detailed using Template A - Require medication in emergency situations these will be detailed using Template A for mild asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1 HM3) separate WSCC document on West Sussex Services for Schools).

-Parents/guardians should provide the Head teacher with sufficient information about their child's medical condition and treatment or special care needed at school.
-Arrangements can then be made, between the parents/guardians, Head teacher, school nurse and other relevant health professionals to ensure that the pupil's medical needs are managed well during their time in school.
+Parents/guardians should provide the Head teacher [HM4] with sufficient information about their child's medical condition and treatment or special care needed at school.
+[HM5] Arrangements can then be made, between the parents/guardians, Head teacher, school nurse and other relevant health professionals to ensure that the pupil's medical needs are managed well during their time in school.
 Healthcare plans will be reviewed by the school annually or earlier if there is a change in a pupil's medical condition.